rusekr/osdkjs/jsdoc/index.md

 <p>[Messaging API](MessagingAPI.html) provides you with texting capabilities.
 You can send or receive text messages with it.
 <p>[Presence API](PresenceAPI.html) allows you to exchange your statuses with other users of openSDP network.
 <p>[Roster API](RosterAPI.html) grants you access to managing of current user's contact list.
+<p>[Cobrowsing API](CobrowsingAPI.html) provides you with ability to easily syncronize events and forms on pages between users.
 ## Tutorials ##
 <p>{@tutorial tutorial1}
 <p>{@tutorial tutorial2}